 At last year's diocesan convention, a resolution was passed authorizing the exploration of a community solar farm option to lower church-owned buildings electric bills and support the development of clean energy.

 We have heard interest from almost every parish in the diocese and we reached out to other faith communities in Maine who also seem eager to participate.
-Originally, the concept was to start first in the Central Maine Power service area and then expand from there.
-However, we have a new proposal to consider that would be statewide and sounds very promising!
+We are considering proposals.

 If you have questions about where the project stands, feel free to contact John Hennessy for more information.